Mopriestt/function_filter/README.md

  - Debouncer: Debounce function executions to delay their execution until a certain time has passed since the last invocation.
  - Throttler: Throttle function executions to limit their rate and ensure they are executed at most once within a specified interval.
- - Accumulator: accumulates function calls and triggers execution when a specified number of calls occur within a given time duration.
+ - CallAggregator: Accumulates function calls and triggers execution when a specified number of calls occur within a given time duration.
  - Offers both static function method and function wrapper for flexible usage.

 ## Basic Usage